Soldering Tutorial Includes:

 When soldering, cleanliness is particularly important.
 Dirt and grease on the component connections, or one the wires, or printed circuit board to be soldered will prevent the solder sunning easily and may prevent a good soldered joint being made.
 Oxide layers also prevent the solder "taking" or wetting properly.

-Similarly where the bodies of some connectors need to be soldered, it is often necessary to remove and wax or other surface oxide or contaminant.
+- Clean connector bodies: Similarly where the bodies of some connectors need to be soldered, it is often necessary to remove and wax or other surface oxide or contaminant.
 It sometimes helps just to scrape the surface.
+Sometimes the chrome plating used on many low cost audio and other connectors can be difficult to wet with solder.
+A little slight roughening of the surface helps.

-When the soldered joint is ultimately made it is necessary that he solder flows easily and evenly over it.
+- Tin wires / areas to be soldered: When the soldered joint is ultimately made it is necessary that the solder flows easily and evenly over it.
 This occurs best of the wires to be joined have a thin layer of solder on them, i.e. they have been tinned.
 Most component leads are already tinned, but some connectors, or other components may not be.
 Accordingly it is best to tin them before making the final soldered joint.

 To tin a component ready for soldering, apply the soldering iron and solder to the area of the component lead that needs tinning.
 Melt a small amount of solder onto it and run the iron up and down the area to be tinned.
 Only use enough solder for this to leave a thin layer of solder on the component lead.
 Remove any excess as this is not required.